 - It is offensive to our modern sensibilities, but the democratization (equal availability to all) of the scriptures is a thoroughly modern phenomenon.
 Jews believed that God sanctioned only holy/anointed people to read scripture: prophets, priests, kings, and later, rabbis.
 The idea that everyone would, or should have, access to the scripture would have been foreign to them and seemed inappropriate to them.
 Our normal would have been their inappropriate.
 Our spiritual egalitarianism would morally and spiritually offend them.

 - The Bible, though in print for centuries after Gutenburg, was not affordable to the middle and the lower classes until the mid-nineteenth century!
 The emergence of the various Bible Societies in Great Britain, Europe, and eventually North America was due to the passion to affordably get the scriptures into the hands of everyone.
 This is a wonderful, but modern phenomenon.

-So–we are supposed to believe that Paul is exhorting illiterate believers to study something that didn’t exist at the time and they could not read if it had existed?
+So–we are supposed to believe that the author is exhorting illiterate believers to study something that didn’t exist at the time and they could not read if it had existed?
 I don’t think so.
-Well then to what did Paul (I’m not engaging in authorship debates here.) have in mind when referring to “study?”
+Well then, to what did the author have in mind when referring to “study?”
 The familiar KJV doesn’t help here.

 The word translated as “study” does not mean hit the books or go to the library!
 There were no public libraries!
 There were no study guide resources!
 The library in Alexandria was so unique that it was considered a wonder of the ancient world.
 Besides, as I have said, the population was illiterate!
 No, “study” does not mean what that word has come to mean in our day.
 The idea is one of diligence, earnestness, eagerness, to make every best effort, not intellectual mastery of material.